jjv432/SeniorDesign/README.md

 For Lab 1, only the simulation tools will be used.
 For Labs 2 and 3, students may choose to use the simulation to debug their logic, but it is not required.

+There are a number of useful functions provided to make the process of learning ladder logic smoother.
+All of these exist in [this](MATLAB/MATLAB_Functions) folder.

+See the [Matlab Functions Readme](MATLAB/README.md) to understand the functions that have been provided for using Simulink.

 ### Open PLC Coding

 Review the [Open PLC Readme](OpenPLCFolders/README.md) to get started with OpenPLC.

 OpenPLC is the IDE that will be used to program the PLCs.
 Examples are provided for Ladder Logic diagrams that can be used as Solutions to Labs 2 and 3.

-## MATLAB Functions

-There are a number of useful functions provided to make the process of learning ladder logic smoother.
-All of these exist in [this](MATLAB/MATLAB_Functions) folder.

-See the [Matlab Functions Readme](MATLAB/README.md) to understand the functions that have been provided for using Simulink.

 ## Lab Setups